tinitiate/depricated_python-django-tutorials/06-templates-inheritance.md

 * Add Static Files Directory, that will be used to host static libraries like jQuery or Angular or custom CSS and JS files

 ### STEP 3.
-Add APP to the Project Folder settings.py file
+Add APP details to Project settings.py file
 * Add APP to the Project Folder settings.py file
 * Locate the **PROJECTs** `settings.py` file, In this case its located in the `tinitiate/tinitiate/settings.py` file, Append the **APP NAME app_django_templates_inheritance**